kifaninja/qvis/README.md

 - Possibility for plug-ins
 - QGIS APIs and libraries, so if you're editing maps from QGIS, you'll be able to correct them all on the spot (though of course, it's better to correct them
 - And much more to be added whenever ideas pop up

+# What is the final goal ?

+I'm going to design a visual identity which follows that of QGIS, it would be REALLY nice if this could become an official QGIS project one day :)))))

+# How is this gonna work ?

+I'm a university student, I'm messy, I have the free time of a peanut, and on top of it I don't have developper knowledge of the computer, though I can probably manage to make an early working GUI.
+In short, I don't know how I'll be able to manage such a MASSIVE project.
+This is why I'll probably need some very good help from the community for anything past a very basic demo pre alpha render.
+It would be great if I could get support from my university or something.
+They have a graphics department and a computer science department (including IT and sysadmin)